fedora-copr/copr/doc/how_to_upgrade_builders.rst

     # check that all are deleted (no output)
     [resalloc@copr-be-dev ~][STG]$ resalloc-maint resource-list | grep aarch64_01_dev

-Now start the work on the aarch64 box:
+Now begin the work on the aarch64 box:

 ::